Frankie47/IntractiveInvestorsWdio/README.md

 # Project Title

-This sample project is to automate interactive investors webdriverio and chai.
+This sample project is to automate interactive investors website using webdriverio and chai.